 \section{Introduction}

 Magnetic resonance imaging (MRI) is a mainstream imaging tool for medical diagnosis.
-Reconstructing MR images from raw measurements refers to the transformation from Fourier spectrum of the object in \(k\)-space to image space.
+Reconstructing MR images from raw measurements involves data transformation from a Fourier spectrum in \(k\)-space to image space \cite{hansen2015image,liu2021real}.
 Since acquiring full \(k\)-space measurements is time-consuming, under-sampled \(k\)-space data are often collected to reduce scan times.
-Accelerated MRI is thus known as an ill-posed inverse problem that conventionally requires handcrafted priors \citep{lustig2007sparse,lingala2011accelerated} to mitigate the resulting aliasing artifacts in the output images.
-While supervised learning methods based on convolutional neural networks (CNNs) demonstrate better reconstruction quality with fewer measurements, their training relies on paired under-sampled and fully-sampled measurements, which are expensive to acquire and raise issues on robustness and generalization when the acquisition protocol or anatomy changes \citep{knoll2019assessment,knoll2020advancing}.
+This makes accelerated MRI reconstruction an ill-posed inverse problem that conventionally requires handcrafted priors \cite{lustig2007sparse,lingala2011accelerated} to mitigate the resulting aliasing artifacts.
+While supervised learning methods based on convolutional neural networks (CNNs) have enhanced reconstruction quality with fewer measurements, their training relies on paired under-sampled and fully-sampled measurements, which are expensive to acquire and can affect robustness and generalization across different acquisition protocols or anatomical variations \cite{knoll2019assessment,knoll2020advancing}.

-Instead of requiring large-scale datasets for capturing prior statistics, untrained networks pioneered \citep{ulyanov2018deep} require only the corrupted image itself or partial measurements and regularize the reconstruction solely through its architecture.
-Concretely, DIP parameterizes the unknown desired image via a neural network and optimizes the network parameters such that the output image transformed by the degradation matrix matches the actual measurements.
-This parameterization offers high impedance to noise and corruption, which acts as a form of implicit regularization.
-Studies have attributed this property to CNN's inherent spectral bias -- the tendency to fit the low-frequency image signals before the high-frequency signals \citep{shi2021measuring,chakrabarty2019spectral}, where the choice of network architecture is shown to be critically relevant \citep{chakrabarty2019spectral,liu2023devil,arican2022isnas}.
+Instead of requiring large-scale datasets for capturing prior statistics, untrained networks \cite{heckel2018deep} inspired by deep image prior (DIP) \cite{ulyanov2018deep} use only the corrupted or partial measurements and a task-specific forward operator.
+Reconstruction is regularized solely by the inductive biases of the network architectures, enabling zero-shot self-supervised reconstruction for various imaging inverse problems \cite{yu2022validation,liu2023deepeit,qayyum2022untrained}.
+Concretely, a CNN, which parameterizes the unknown desired image, is optimized such that the output image, transformed by the forward operator, matches the acquired measurements.
+Such parameterization exhibits surprisingly high resistance to noise and corruption, which acts as a form of implicit regularization.
+Recent studies have attributed this property to CNN's inherent spectral bias---the tendency to fit the low-frequency signals before the high-frequency signals (e.g., noise) \cite{shi2022measuring,chakrabarty2019spectral}.
+The choice of network architecture is shown to be critically relevant to such bias \cite{chakrabarty2019spectral,liu2023devil,arican2022isnas}.